WATCH UTOPIA ONLINE | TRAILER | JOHN PILGER'S VIDEO MESSAGE | SCREENINGS | REVIEWS | BUY DVD (UK) | BUY DVD (AUS) | OFFICAL UTOPIA WEBSITE

 Utopia, already released and broadcast in the UK, is named by the London Film Review as one of the five best films of the year.

-For details of other screenings of Utopia in Australia, including Brisbane and Hobart, visit the official Utopia website
+For details of other screenings of Utopia in Australia and New Zealand, visit the official Utopia website

 For all distribution enquiries in Australia, contact Gil Scrine of Antidote Films on [email protected] For community events, contact Paddy Gibson at [email protected] For all other enquiries, please use the contact form on this website.